uf-mil-archive/PropaGator/server_interaction/readme.md

     images_path = images_info.file_path
     images_count = images_info.image_count

-When reporting an image to the service, do it like so:
+When reporting an image to the server, do it like so:
 (Assuming the server instance is called s)

     s.send_image_info('1.JPG','ONE')

 where you pass the file name and the identified shape.
-The previous called will return a boolean based on whether the server returned that the right image was identified.
+The previous call will return a boolean based on whether the server returned that the right image was identified.

 When reporting the pinger buoy, do it like so:
 (Assuming the server instance is called s)